 Study abroad, internships, and undergraduate research help make learning fun and relevant.
-To reach a goal of 100 percent participation in these experiences, Lynchburg College has created Experiential Learning Grants (ELGs) for all full-time undergraduate students to use for winter/summer terms beginning in December 2010.
+To reach a goal of 100 percent participation in these experiences, University of Lynchburg has created Experiential Learning Grants (ELGs) for all full-time undergraduate students to use for winter/summer terms beginning in December 2010.

 For many students, the only opportunity to engage in experiential learning is during the winter and summer terms as the demands of both their curricular and co-curricular activities are too great.
 However, participating in experiential learning during summer and winter terms requires additional tuition expenses, creating barriers that limit student participation.

 ELGs are tuition credit vouchers that can be used to cover half of the tuition charges, up to a total of three credits, for these experiences.
 Every full-time undergraduate will be granted one ELG voucher per year that can be used for up to three credits per year until they graduate.

 The ELGs can only be used for summer and winter term programs and have to be used each year.
 For example, if a student enrolls in a six-credit hour study abroad program, he/she could use an ELG for three credits.
 If a student enrolls in a three-credit hour internship during winter term, that student could use an ELG of 1½ credits to cover half of the tuition costs for that experience.